Luis-Licea/luisliceatorres.com/content/posts/2025-05-08-west-coast-swing-notes.md

 into the slot on step 4, you are stepping past the slot.
 The anchor step can be a [front-check] or a [back-check].

-#### Right-side inside pass turn with raised right arm into handshake position
+#### Right-side inside turn lead inside turn into handshake position

-A variation of the [right-side inside pass turn].
+A variation of the [right-side inside turn].

 Starting in an [open] position, step 1 is back and to the left, step 2 is back and to the left to face 3 o'clock.
 Do 3& in place and on 4 step into slot with